Getting your messaging right could be the difference between signing a multimillion deal or opening the door for your business to thrive.

 But, how do you do this?
 Using new technologies such as artificial intelligence (AI) in your Competitive Intelligence (CI) processes and teams will enable you to see the impact your messaging has compared to your competitors in the market.
 It effectively serves as your personal concierge.

-First, what is CI?
+First, what is competitive intelligence?
 It’s the systematic collection and analysis of information from multiple sources into a coordinated program.
 CI works 24/7 for you by providing up-to-date, most recent, fresh information based on your unique market and needs.
-In other words, it acts as your vital time-saver, loyal partner while making strategic driven decisions, and efficient planner for your new marketing or sales campaigns.
+In other words, it acts as your vital time-saver, loyal partner while making strategic driven decisions, and efficient plans for your new marketing or sales campaigns.

 Former Chairman and CEO of General Electric, Jake Welch said: “If you don't have a competitive advantage, don't compete.”